ACCESS-NRI/access-hive.org.au/.github/new-issue-template.md

 ---
-name: Simple Issue Template
+name: New Issue Template
-about: Describe this issue template's purpose here.
+about: Simple template to help users get started.
 title: ''
 labels: ''
 assignees: ''